jakobbossek/rpn/README.md

 ## Installation Instructions

-The package will be available in a first version at [CRAN](http://cran.r-project.org) soon.
+You can download the package from [CRAN](http://cran.r-project.org/web/packages/rpn).
 If you are interested in trying out and playing around with the current github developer version use the [devtools](https://github.com/hadley/devtools) package and type the following command in R:

 ```splus
 devtools::install_github("jakobbossek/rpn")